All noncontextuality inequalities for the n-cycle scenario: Main result

-To summarize our results: the no-disturbance polytope, defined by the $4n$ positivity conditions \eqref{eq:positivity} has $2^n + 2^{n-1}$ vertices, of which $2^n$ are noncontextual and $2^{n-1}$ are contextual.
-The noncontextual polytope, defined by the $2^n$ noncontextual vertices (\ref{eq:nc}), has $4n + 2^{n-1}$ facets (it is trivial to check that inequalities (\ref{eq:positivity}) are tight for the noncontextual polytope).
+To summarize our results: The no-disturbance polytope, defined by the $4n$ positivity conditions \eqref{eq:positivity}, has $2^n + 2^{n-1}$ vertices, of which $2^n$ are noncontextual and $2^{n-1}$ are contextual.
+The noncontextuality polytope, defined by the $2^n$ noncontextual vertices (\ref{eq:nc}), has $4n + 2^{n-1}$ facets (it is trivial to check that inequalities (\ref{eq:positivity}) are tight for the noncontextuality polytope).
+Also note that for each vertex in (\ref{eq:c}) there exists an inequality in (\ref{eq:boolenciclo}) such that $\langle X_i X_{i+1}\rangle=\gamma_i$, \ie, contextual vertices and noncontextuality inequalities are in a one-to-one correspondence.